 Sweet Basil is commonly used to lend a strong, fresh flavor in Italian and French cuisine.
 However, it is also valued for its digestive, gas-reducing benefits as much as for its delicious flavor.

 Basil is also used in folk medicine for treating a number of ailments including malaria, kidney problems, emphysema and even as an antidote to the poison of snake and insect bites.
 In ancient Rome it was known to be an aphrodisiac and antidepressant, and was prescribed for epilepsy and jaundice.

 About the Plant

-With its very appealing scent, Sweet Basil Linalool is the most widely used variety of Basil in aromatherapy.
+With its very appealing scent, Sweet Basil Linalol is the most widely used variety of Basil in aromatherapy.
 The Basil plant is an aromatic herb that grows only up to two feet tall.
 It has dark green, moist and tender leaves that are edible and purple or blue flower blossoms.

 Lamiaceae or Labiatae—Mint Family

 Amrita’s Linalol Basil has virtually no methyl chavicol.
 It is therefore completely safe for any application.

 Basil has a longstanding tradition in many cultures.
 Its Greek name means “king’s herb.”
 It was revered in both ancient Greek and Roman times.
 In India, it is associated with Lord Krishna.
 From a plant with such a historic and meaningful past, we can expect a profound quality.